IainStevenson/docker.multi.service.reverse.proxy/readme.md

 The '-extensions SAN -extfile <(cat /etc/ssl/openssl.cnf <(printf "\n[SAN]\nsubjectAltName=DNS:mystore.local,DNS:*.mystore.local"))' part ensures that the subjectAlterativeNames are being kept in the singed certificate.
 Otherwhise you will get a irreversable error in Google Chrome.

-### Create a strong Diffie-Hellman group, which is used in negotiating Perfect Forward Secrecy with clients
+#### Create a strong Diffie-Hellman group

+Which is used in negotiating Perfect Forward Secrecy with clients

 This isn't necessary to make TLS work in this context but when you dive into it its a good thing to know about and do anyway.